 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-If you are looking for insurance for your motorcycle, car, or other vehicle, you’re in luck.
+If you are looking for auto insurance policies for your motorcycle, car, or another vehicle, you’re in luck.